 - Galatoires Restaurant Shrimp Remoulade, A mayonnaise-y blend of Creole mustard, horseradish, cayenne, and white pepper makes this a classic.

 - 2 Tablespoons Chives fine chopped

 - 1 cup Cherry Tomatoes different colors, and halved

 - salt and pepper to taste.

-Cook Street Mussels in White Wine Pernod Broth …They’re what’s for Dinner.
+Steamed Mussels With White Wine Pernod Broth …They’re what’s for Dinner.